 Perhaps the most common reason cats urinate inappropriately is that they dislike the litter box.
 If your cat is peeing everywhere and you've ruled out medical issues, then it's time to reassess your litter boxes.

 - Begin by making sure your cat's litter boxes are as clean and desirable as possible.
 Choose the largest litter boxes possible and try to keep them uncovered.
 Your cat may feel cramped inside a covered box, especially if it's a large or fluffy cat.

 - Place litter boxes in a quiet yet accessible area of the home.
 Make sure they're not placed in the area where your cat eats or drinks.
 For the sake of your cat's privacy and your own decor, consider a decorative screen to separate the cat litter box area from other areas.

-- If your cat is older or has trouble with stairs, make sure there's a box on each level of your home.
-The litter box should be easy for your senior cat to get into.
+- For older cats, the litter box should be easy for your senior cat to get into.
 Consider getting a shallow cat box or placing a ramp at the entrance of the box.

 - Find a good cat litter that your cat likes.
 Ideally, choose an unscented, scoopable litter that cats love, such as Dr. Elsey's Cat Attract.